 A planner and graphic designer, Michael explores the intersection of these two fields and how he can contribute to the public realm and foster a sense of place.
 Utilizing a multifaceted approach, and diverse academic background, he tackles urban issues both at municipal and regional levels.
 Having worked previously with the City of Cambridge and the Metropolitan Area Planning Council, he has experience in economic development, community engagement, and arts and culture planning.
-Michael has a Master of City Planning from Boston University, a Bachelor of Arts in International Studies and Ecosystem Science and Policy (double major) from the University of Miami.
-He is also a current candidate for a Master of Fine Arts in Graphic Design from Boston University.
+Michael has a Master of City Planning and a Master of Fine Art in Graphic Design from Boston University, a Bachelor of Arts in International Studies and Ecosystem Science and Policy (double major) from the University of Miami.

 Leo (the Dog)